tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

   Not every custom module will require fields.
-But if you need a new way to store and retrieve data, or if you need data to appear on an existing Tripal content type then you will want to create a new field for your custom module.
+But if you need a new way to store and retrieve data, or if you need data to appear on an existing Tripal content type, then you will want to create a new field for your custom module.

 Field Classes